-As the application engineer responsible for your work (what cases you take, etc), it is up to you to exercise your agency and determine how to do the nuances of the job in a way that is authentic to you.
+As the support engineer responsible for your work (what cases you take, etc), it is up to you to exercise your agency and determine how to do the nuances of the job in a way that is authentic to you.
 As such, the purpose of this page is not to tell anyone how to communicate or prescribe exact steps, but rather to offer suggestions for consideration based on collective experiences and knowledge.
-The end goal is always for each member of our team to feel empowered to do the job of application engineer in a way that aligns with them individually.
+The end goal is always for each member of our team to feel empowered to do the job of support engineer in a way that aligns with them individually.

 No audience is a monolith, which means it’s okay to start with a general idea and remember that there will never be a single way that will resonate with every single person who comprises our audience.
 Our audience is that of developers and we could make many wrong assumptions about what developers like/don’t like.
 The good news is, we have amazing partners in marketing and design who have put in tons of thought to create our content guidelines (just search that here in the handbook and you’ll find all their resources), which can help you think about our audience from the perspective of what likely resonates most.

 We are all somewhere on a spectrum of preferring information to be delivered in a way that is straight to the point or gets into all of the context.
 Structure can help you meet both ends of the spectrum in a single post: